alanwallaceross/alanwallaceross.github.io/index.md

 ## Personal interests

 - Software Development: Not much of a surprise but I have a keen interest in Software Development and enjoy reading daily articles on it to keep up-to-date.

 - Meditation: I enjoy taking time out of my for myself. :)

 - Hiking: I enjoy taking advantage of living in the West of Scotland!

+- Travelling: I have had the pleasure of visiting many great places like Italy and Japan and would love to visit more.